Hi, I’m Juliana. I write stories. Some of them are long and full of adventure. Others are short enough to read over a cup of tea.

-The official no-fun-no-dragons bio:
+The extended no-fun-no-dragons bio:

-Five things about me:
+Five weirdly random things about me:

 I once met the Queen of Denmark, Margrethe II.
 She was very sweet.
 I have a photograph of teen me in a hideous 80s floral dress with mahoosive shoulder pads, standing between the Queen and her husband, Prince Henrik.